microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaDirectoryRoleMember.md

 # Add-EntraBetaDirectoryRoleMember

 ## Synopsis
-adds a member to a directory role.
+Adds a member to a directory role.

 ## Syntax